Geometry Descriptions in scuff-em

 The simplest case is that in which your geometry is simply an array of isolated compact objects (with "isolated" here meaning that each object does not touch its periodically repeated images.)
 In this case, you will want to make sure that the objects lie entirely within the unit cell (not straddling its boundaries),

-For example, here's a .scuffgeo
+For example, here's a .scuffgeo file describing

 a square lattice of cubical nanoparticles: